Sexual Dysfunction

 Changes in Ejaculation and Orgasm

 Men will no longer ejaculate after their prostate is surgically removed.
-After radiation, many men will also develop dry orgasms.
-Hormone therapy will decrease the volume of ejaculate.
-Changes in the sensations associated with orgasm occur at about the same frequency with radiation or hormone therapy as with surgery.
-Anorgasmia and delayed orgasm are treatable.
-Problems with painful orgasm will usually resolve over time.
+After radiation, most men will also develop dry orgasms.
+Changes in the sensations associated with orgasm occur at about the same frequency with radiation or surgery.

 Penile Size and Shape Changes